I'm Out

 "I'm Out" is a song recorded by American recording artist Ciara, for her self-titled fifth studio album (2013), featuring guest vocals from rapper Nicki Minaj.
 It was written by Ciara, Minaj and Rock City brothers, Timothy and Theron Thomas.
 Rock City and The Co-Captains provided production.
 "I'm Out" made its premiere on May 22, 2013, on Ciara's official SoundCloud account and was serviced to urban radio in the United States on June 3, 2013, as the second single from Ciara through Epic Records.
-Lyrically, it incorporates themes of breakups and making an ex-boyfriend regret leaving.
+The lyrics address the themes of breakups and making an ex-boyfriend regret leaving.

 "I'm Out" was met with general acclaim from music critics, with some praising Ciara for returning to "her ghetto origins" and being "defiant and strong" on the single, while one even called it an "essential" and the album's "best cut."
 Upon release, the single debuted at number 50 making a "hot shot debut" on the US Billboard Hot 100 and number fifty-four on the UK Singles Chart.
 The song also made appearances on the Australian, Canadian and French charts.

 The song's music video was directed by Hannah Lux Davis and depicts strong choreography with Ciara taking influence from "Scream", performed by Michael and Janet Jackson.
 The video premiered live at the BET Awards Pre Show on June 30, 2013, followed by a live performance of the song alongside Nicki Minaj.
 The song was further promoted by performances on Jimmy Kimmel Live!, Good Morning America and BET's 106 & Park.